 More about my work.
 The Highwayman was my first thriller, and I've dabbled in the horror genre a time or two (three to be exact).
 I'm sure you've heard about the Krampus movie, which has nothing to do with my Krampus novel, The Dark Servant.
 (Steven Spielberg, are you listening?)
 But anything that spreads the gospel of Krampus is great.
 The New York Daily News talked to me about why America needs Krampus, and I was quoted along with Krampus movie director Michael Dougherty.
 Needless to say, it made my day to be in such awesome company.

+Close Call and The Highwayman, The Dark Servant, my other novel, Sentinels, and my novella, Twelfth Krampus Night are published by Crossroad Press.
 The Dark Servant pits Krampus against a rural New Jersey town's high school bullies.
 Twelfth Krampus Night, brings back Krampus, but takes place in Medieval Times and features a withered, belly-slitting hag named Frau Perchta.
 Sentinels is what I call a supernatural thriller set in the South.
 It also falls into the Weird West subgenre that I've been reading about on Wikipedia.
+For those of you who are unfamiliar with my work, do yourself a favor and check out the Books section of my site and scroll down to select the title of interest.

 As for me, modesty prohibits me from writing about myself here.
 (Go to the About Me page to see my immodesty.)